souromisen/sudoku/README.md

 # sudoku
-The Game of Sudoku using Python 3
+The Game of Sudoku with Backtracking using Python 3